September 15 thru November 12, 2016

 GALLERY 1: ETHEL SCHWABACHER | GALLERY 2: LYNNE DREXLER, AMARANTH EHRENHALT, CLAIRE FALKENSTEIN, PERLE FINE, SONIA GECHTOFF, GRACE HARTIGAN, BUFFIE JOHNSON, JEANNE MILES, LOUISE NEVELSON, BETTY PARSONS, LIZ WHITNEY QUISGARD, JEANNE REYNAL, YVONNE THOMAS, AND STELLA WAITZKIN

-Anita Shapolsky Gallery is pleased to present Women!
-Women! (of the ‘50s), a comprehensive collection of works by women abstract expressionists during the 1950s.
+The Anita Shapolsky Gallery is pleased to present Women!
+Women! (of the ‘50’s), a comprehensive collection of works by women abstract expressionists who exhibited in the 1950’s.
 The fifteen women in this exhibition acted as pioneers in their field, each of them carving a unique space in a male-dominated art world.
+The Anita Shapolsky Gallery has been exhibiting these artists since the ‘80’s.
 More than sixty years after the emergence of Abstract Expressionism, the art produced by these women remains relevant, modern, and highly individualized.
 Women!
 Women! is a celebration of these influential artists.
 The Gallery is proud and excited to devote a show entirely to showcasing their talents and innovations.
-Two of the artists in the exhibition, Ethel Schwabacher and Sonia Gechtoff, are currently featured at the Denver Art Museum as a part of its Women of Abstract Expressionism show through September 25, 2016.
-All of the women are in major museum collections.
+Two of the artists in the exhibition, Ethel Schwabacher and Sonia Gechtoff, are currently featured at the Denver Art Museum as a part of its Women of Abstract Expressionism show, which will be traveling for two years.
+All of the women represented in the show are in major museum collections.

 Despite their drive and artistic abilities, these women too often slipped into the shadows of their male contemporaries during the height of Abstract Expressionism, which was falsely considered a “man’s movement.”
 We are delighted to put in the spotlight these artists who were ignobly treated and dismissed for being women, and give them the attention and exposure that they deserve.